Lenape High School: Marching band

 The Lenape High School Marching Band has won multiple championships in State and National competitions.
 In 2004, they were United States Scholastic Band Association (USSBA) group 2A All-States champions, and in 2005 they were Cavalcade of Bands American A Champions.
 In 2006, they placed third in the state in group 2A at USSBA state championships and third with best color guard at USSBA all-states championships.
 Their 2007 show was "Four Seasons" which went undefeated within the Group 2A class in the USSBA circuit, with a 92.0 championship winning performance.
 In 2008, they once again, became the Group II A Class All-States Champions with a score of 94.1, with their show entitled "I Write the Songs," a tribute to Barry Manilow.
-In 2009 the band performed their show "Shooting for the Stars" and won the New Jersey 2A state championships, capturing their first state championship in the USSBA circuit, and went on to place second at All-States Championships.
+In 2009 the band won the New Jersey 2A state championships, capturing their first state championship in the USSBA circuit, and went on to place second at All-States Championships.
 In 2010, the marching band held on to their title as NJ State Champions in the USSBA circuit's 2A group with their show "It's About Time."
 Due to scheduling conflicts with the All States Championships for 2A, the band opted to move up a group to 3A and performed in Allentown where they came in at a respectable fifth place and took the High Visual award.
 In 2011, with their show "True Colors", the marching band finished an undefeated season by retaining their title as USSBA Group 2A NJ State Champions for the third consecutive year, and by winning the USSBA Group 2A National Championship with the highest score in the band's history 96.413.
 The band continued the championship streak by winning the 2012 USBands Group 2 Open New Jersey State Title with their "World Tour" show before going on to place second at the National Championship.
 In 2013, the band placed second at the New Jersey State and National Championships.
 In 2014, with "It's A Jungle Out There" show, the band completed an undefeated season with the USBands Group 2 OPEN New Jersey state championship and the National Title with a new best high score of 96.425.
+"Lenape High School marching band wins fourth straight New Jersey State Band title", South Jersey Local News, December 12, 2012.
+Accessed May 26, 2013.
+"Lenape High School's marching band continued its winning streak on Sat., Nov.
+10, in Washington Township, capturing the New Jersey State Band title for the fourth straight year.
 In 2015, with "Desert Winds", Lenape won the USBands Group 2 Open New Jersey State Title and placed second at the National Championships.
 In 2016, with "Bon Appetit!", Lenape won the USBands Group 2 Open New Jersey State Title..
 In 2017, Lenape's marching band again won the USBands Group 2 Open New Jersey State Title with their show "Abracadabra."
+The band won New Jersey State Titles in 2018, 2019, 2021 and 2022 along with the 2022 Group I OPEN USBands National Championship.